mlissner/michaeljaylissner.com/content/adding-new-fonts-to-tesseract-3-ocr-engine.md

 Tags: tesseract, ocr, howto, font
 Category: Tech

+[TOC]

+## Status

+I'm attempting to keep this up to date as Tesseract changes.
+If you have questions or corrections, please send them directly using the [contact page][contact].

-*Update:* I've turned off commenting on this article because it was just a bunch of people asking for help and never getting any.
+I've turned off commenting on this article because it was just a bunch of people asking for help and never getting any.
 If you need help with these instructions, go to Stack Overflow and ask there.

-If you have corrections to the article, please send them directly to me using the Contact form.
+## Introduction

 [Tesseract][1] is a great and powerful OCR engine, but their [instructions for adding a new font][2] are incredibly long and complicated.
 At CourtListener we have to handle several unusual [blackletter fonts][3], so we had to go through this process a few times.
 Below I've explained the process so others may more easily add fonts to their system.

 The process has a few major steps:

  * [Create training documents][4]
  * [Teach Tesseract about the documents][5]

-### Create training documents
+## Create training documents

 To create training documents, open up MS Word or LibreOffice, paste in the contents of the attached file named 'standard-training-text.txt'.
 This file contains the training text that is used by Tesseract for the included fonts.